On hedging inflation with gold

 True, leading up to and then during the horrendous inflation of 1978–1981 in the United States, with the peak value realized in 1980, the real price of gold (calculated by dividing the nominal price of gold by the CPI value month-by-month) spiked.
 This makes gold investing appear to have really paid off as an inflation hedge during those years (see chart below).

-One takeaway is that during that time period, gold more than succeeded at maintaining its purchasing power, better than did the US dollar at any rate.
+One takeaway is that during that time period, gold more than succeeded at maintaining its purchasing power (better than the US dollar did, at any rate).
 Fair enough, but if gold is to faithfully serve as a good short-term hedge of inflation, then we should see that again and again, and the real price of gold — nominal price per ounce of gold divided by CPI — should hold steady with little price variability; it should remain stable.

 Why?
-The nominal price of gold should move in lockstep with the CPI, if it is a superior inflation hedge.
+The nominal price of gold should move in lockstep with the CPI, if it is indeed a superior inflation hedge.
 For an increase in the CPI, signaling inflation, we should see a commensurate jump in the nominal price per ounce of gold.
 Over time, the results of our little equation should paint a picture of constancy.